Enhancing ground state population and macroscopic coherence of room-temperature WS$_2$ polaritons through engineered confinement: Abstract

 \section{Abstract}

 Exciton-polaritons (polaritons herein) in transition-metal dichalcogenide monolayers have attracted significant attention due to their potential for polariton-based optoelectronics.
 Many of the proposed applications rely on the ability to trap polaritons and to reach macroscopic occupation of their ground energy state.
-Here, we engineer a trap for room-temperature polaritons in an all-dielectric optical microcavity by locally increasing the interaction between the WS$_2$ excitons and cavity photons.
-The resulting confinement enhances the population and the first-order coherence of the polaritons in the ground state, which is related to dramatic suppression of scattering-induced losses and disorder-induced inhomogeneous dephasing.
+Here, we engineer a trap for room-temperature polaritons in an all-dielectric optical microcavity by locally increasing the interactions between the WS$_2$ excitons and cavity photons.
+The resulting confinement enhances the population and the first-order coherence of the polaritons in the ground state, with the latter effect related to dramatic suppression of disorder-induced inhomogeneous dephasing.
 We also demonstrate efficient population transfer into the trap when optically injecting free polaritons outside of its periphery.

 \textit{Introduction.}-- Excitons (bound electron-hole pairs) in atomically-thin layers of transition metal dichalcogenide crystals (TMDCs) have a large binding energy \cite{Chernikov2014} and interact strongly with light \cite{Mak2010, Splendiani2010, TMDC2012}.
-Excitons strongly interacting and hybridising with photons in an optical microcavity give rise to polaritons \cite{Weissbuch1992,Microcavities,Deng2010,Carusotto2013,Byrnes2014,Schneider2018}.
+Excitons strongly interacting and hybridising with photons in an optical microcavity give rise to polaritons \cite{Weissbuch1992,Microcavities,Kasprzak2006,Deng2010,Carusotto2013,Byrnes2014,Schneider2018}.
 Hence, creating a local minimum in the potential energy of either the photon or exciton component of polaritons can lead to their spatial confinement \cite{Kaitouni2006}.
-In particular, polariton trapping by patterning the microcavity \cite{Schneider2016}, and thus modifiying the photon energy, has enabled many proof-of-principle demonstrations of potential applications, such as polariton lasers \cite{Bajoni2008,Schneider2012}, topological insulators \cite{Klembt2018}, sensors \cite{Sturm2014}, and non-classical state generators \cite{Imamoglu2019,Munoz2019}.
+In particular, polariton trapping through modification of the photon energy in patterned microcavities \cite{Schneider2016}, has enabled many proof-of-principle demonstrations of potential applications, such as polariton lasers \cite{Bajoni2008,Schneider2012}, topological insulators \cite{Klembt2018}, sensors \cite{Sturm2014}, and non-classical state generators \cite{Imamoglu2019,Munoz2019}.